atillabirer/gbmbackup/README.md

-# GBM_Diamond
+# GBM_Dapp

 A GBM auction is an Open Ended, Incentivized English auction.
 More details on how it works here : https://www.gbm.auction

-This codebase include ready to use smart contracts in order for you to deploy your own marketplaces on any EVM enabled Chains.
-You will be owning all the contracts deployed with full admin rights on all of those, as well as being able to control fees, presets, currencies, etc...
+This codebase allows our clients (you) to deploy and configure their fully-owned-by-you GBM dapp in a matter of minutes.
 A demo Frontend is included so that you can iterate on top of it when integrating to your own marketplace.
 You can also use this frontend as a basis for a completely new marketplace.

 In order to modify the deployment parameters, you can edit the gbm.config file options yourself or soon, use the step by step option picker as a part of the deployment process.